Qarik-Group/ultimate-guide-to-bosh/README.md

   persistent_disk: 10240
 ```

 This group of instances will be known within the deployment by its name `zookeeper`.
 This instance group name is coincidentally the same name as the entire deployment.
 Whilst deployment names are unique across deployments within the same BOSH director, instance group names only need to be unique within a deployment.
 You can have many different deployments in one BOSH director with an instance group called `zookeeper`, but they would all need different deployment names.

+Each instance in the group will have a 10GB persistent disk (the plain number `10240` is in MB).

 The software, configuration, and start/stop scripts running on each `zookeeper` instance is described by the `jobs:` section of an instance group.